overkillprojects/ai-car-detection/README.md

 and I will be accessing it remotely.
 In order to bootstrap the process, I will be using a public dataset from [kaggle](https://www.kaggle.com).

-The creator of the dataset had a camera mounted to a street sign, capturing images every <TIME UNIT?>.
+The creator of the dataset had a camera mounted to a moving car.
 Here are a few sample images.

 ![Sample 1](dataset_sample_1.jpg)